yangjuncode/agentassistant/internal/service/BROADCAST_METHODS.md

 # Broadcast Methods Implementation

-This document describes the implementation of the `broadcastAskQuestionReply` and `broadcastTaskFinishReply` methods in the WebSocket handler.
+This document describes the implementation of the `broadcastAskQuestionReply` and `broadcastWorkReportReply` methods in the WebSocket handler.

 ## Overview

-These methods enable real-time notification of all connected web clients (except the sender) when a client responds to an AskQuestion or TaskFinish request.
+These methods enable real-time notification of all connected web clients (except the sender) when a client responds to an AskQuestion or WorkReport request.
 This allows for collaborative awareness in multi-user scenarios.

 ## Implementation Details